Ahmed3280/ViT_PyTorch_Paper_Replicating_and_Pretrained_Models/README.md

 💡 Insights

-🔹 Both pretrained models achieved strong generalization with minimal overfitting 🔹 The SWAG-pretrained ViT converged faster and reached higher accuracy with fewer epochs 🔹 Results align with the findings from the original ViT paper, highlighting the power of large-scale pretraining for efficient fine-tuning
+🔹 Both pretrained models achieved strong generalization with minimal overfitting 🔹 The SWAG pretrained ViT converged faster and reached higher accuracy with fewer epochs 🔹 Results align with the findings from the original ViT paper, highlighting the power of large scale pretraining for efficient fine-tuning